xraypy/xraylarch/doc/getting_started.rst

 can type in the "Larch Buffer", available from the Mapviewer program for scripting and more detailed access to the data in the XRF map HDF5 files.

 If you are mostly interested in using Larch as a backend for the Athena and Artemis programs for XAFS Analysis, just install Larch and the latest version of Demeter, and Demeter should find and use Larch for EXAFS Analysis, replacing the older Ifeffit library and its many limitations.
-You may also be interested in the XAS_Viewer program for XANES visualization and peak fitting, and aiming for more XANES analysis tools.
+You may also be interested in the XASViewer program for XANES visualization and peak fitting, and aiming for more XANES analysis tools.

 If you are a general-purpose user or ready for more control over data